robb-j/http-tar-unpacker/README.md

 **volumes**

-- `/app/workdir` - share this volume between your http server (i.e. nginx)
+- `/app/workdir` - share this volume between your http container (e.g. nginx)

 So if it is deployed at `DEPLOY_URL` with a preshared key `DEPLOY_KEY`, you can setup a CI/CD to: